alielsamra2004/mdi-analytics-portfolio/README.md

 ## Overview

 This project contains portfolio-grade analytics deliverables for Misr Digital Innovation (MDI), a fintech innovation subsidiary building Egypt's first fully digital bank.
-All artifacts use synthetic data and are designed to be attached as appendices to a university internship report.
+Data used here is different than real data provided and is using synthetic data to follow companies NDA rules and represent a fraction of the data given to me during the internship.

+### Branding Note
+This project was initiated prior to the organization-wide transition from MDI to One Bank (effective August).
+Until all internal changes are fully reflected across systems and documentation, the codebase and artifacts here retain the MDI brand for consistency.
+Functional behavior and analytics are unaffected by branding and can be updated to One Bank naming when the migration is complete.

 ## Project Structure